popgengui/agestrucnb/README.md

-    1. If you installed the Anaconda3 python distribution, then, at an Anaconda prompt, start the program with the command, "agestrucne."
+    1. If you installed the Anaconda3 python distribution, then, at an Anaconda prompt, start the program with the command, "agestrucnb"

         A. Note that when you open the program, the current directory of your terminal will determine where the file-loading dialog will be initially set, as you locate, for example, a configuration file to load into the simulation interface.

-    2. In addition to "agestrucne,"  there are two python scripts that offer ways to run simulations and LDNe estimations from a terminal command prompt.
+    2. In addition to the "agestrucnb" command, there are two python scripts that offer ways to run simulations and LDNe estimations from a terminal command prompt.

         A. Command "pgdrivesimulation.py" performs simulations from the